Meeco/docs/releases/svx-1.2.1.md

 * Missing sub-headings for Tenant pages.
 * Incorrect label displayed when viewing a Pending Connection.
 * Empty list of archived Organisations displayed for Organisation Administrators.
-* "View details" option incorrectly displayed for archived organisations.
+* "View details" option incorrectly displayed for archived Organisations.
 * Incorrect information displayed when viewing a verification request.
-* Logout modal appears during editing of archived tenant details.
+* Logout modal appears during editing of archived Tenant details.
 * Tenant Administrators, who aren't Organisation Administrators, are incorrectly prompted to set up a passphrase.
-* No redirection to the 'View Tenant Details' page when clicking on 'Tenant->View'.
+* No redirection to the 'View Tenant Details' page when clicking on 'Tenant > View'.
 * Tooltip box remains displayed and does not disappear.
 * Issue credential summary screen needs UI review.
 * "Invalid URI" response returned for Issue credential QR Code in Wallet.
 * No redirection to login screen from the "Forgot your password?" screen.
-* Array attributes are not rendered correctly when viewing credential.
+* Array attributes are not rendered correctly when viewing a credential.
 * Administrators tables are not sorted by name.
 * Error "Organisation already exists" displayed inaccurately.